 Following three trials where juries could not agree on a decision, Thomas Croft returned to NSW and resumed living under the name of Lionel Charles Thomas.
 His arrest in Perth, Western Australia, in July 1950 for the murder of a Sydney woman caused a sensation.

 At his trial, he was alleged to have used other names, induced one widow, Phyllis Mary Page, to sell her house and travel with him to Melbourne.
-She disappeared near Eden, in NSW, never to be seen again, but Lionel Thomas later tried to encourage another woman to join him, offering her some of the missing woman's jewellery.
+She disappeared near Eden, NSW, never to be seen again, but Lionel Thomas later tried to encourage another woman to join him, offering her some of the missing woman's jewellery.
 And when arrested in Perth, he was about to marry yet another woman.

 Police told the court that Lionel Thomas had told them he had shot and killed Mrs Page and disposed of her body.
 In his unsworn statement in court, he denied this.
 Although no body had been found, the jury took only an hour to convict him of the murder of Mrs Page.
 He was sentenced to death, a sentence later commuted to life imprisonment.